 The Department has over 52,000 square feet of facilities space for teaching and research activities.
 There are laboratory facilities for engineering materials, structures and structural models, soil mechanics, highway and traffic engineering, environmental engineering, and surveying and topography.
 A wind tunnel facility is available for modeling and simulation of wind effect on structures.
-A strong floor facility for testing full-scale structures is also available.
-A driving simulator and a pedestrian virtual reality simulator are available for studies focused on human performance and the effects on road design and safety.
+A strong floor facility for testing fullscale structures is also available.
+A driving simulator and a pedestrian virtual reality simulator are used for studies focused on human performance and safety effects of road design decisions.
 Each laboratory has a faculty in charge and a trained laboratory technician.

-The Department has in its premises a computer laboratory equipped with microcomputers and their accessories, and a LAN running at 100 mbps.
-Computer facilities are available to faculty and students around the clock, seven days a week.
-A new systematic computer network infrastructure provides access to Internet to every classroom, computer center, laboratory, and every employee.
-An optic fiber network provides rapid external communication.
-In addition, there are three computer laboratories: 1) the Civil Engineering Infrastructure Research Center is equipped with microcomputers and work stations to assist students and professors in the development of their research projects; 2) the CAIREL (Computer Aided Instruction and Research Laboratory) facility is equipped with microcomputers and visual aids equipment; and a new Distance Learning Laboratory (DLL) equipped long distance learning electronic equipment and work stations for students' meeting, classes and workshops.
+Microcomputer laboratories are available to faculty and students around the clock, seven days a week.
+A systematic computer network infrastructure provides access to Internet to every classroom, computer center, laboratory, and every employee.
+An optic fiber network provides rapid external There are three computer communication. laboratories: 1) the Civil Engineering Infrastructure Research Center is equipped with microcomputers and work stations to assist students and professors in the development of their research projects; 2) the CAIREL (Computer Aided Instruction and Research Laboratory) facility is equipped with microcomputers and visual aids equipment; and 3) the Distance Learning Laboratory (DLL) equipped with long distance learning electronic equipment and work stations for students' meeting, classes and workshops.

-The Department has a strong basic and applied research component in hazard mitigation, resilient infrastructure, sustainable civil and environmental engineering and highway safety and congestion reduction, and civil engineering materials.
-Our faculty is actively involved in research and public services to external institutions with significant external support from local and federal government, industry, and others.
-Our faculty participated in research studies with about \$4.1 million during the previous academic year, thus ranking among the top UPRM departments submitting proposals and receiving external funding.
+The Department has strong basic and applied research components in resilient and sustainable civil infrastructure, hazard mitigation, climate change impacts on infrastructure of coastal communities, seismic resistance analysis of structures, environmental engineering, road design and safety analysis, multi-modal congestion reduction strategies, and construction materials.
+Our faculty is actively involved in research activities and services to agencies and organizations with significant external support from local and federal government, industry, and others.
+Our faculty was involved in research activities with about \$4 million in funding during the past academic year, thus ranking among the top UPRM departments submitting proposals and receiving external funding.

-Various centers provide administrative support to these initiatives: the Civil Infrastructure Research Center (CIRC), the UPRM-DHS Coastal Resilience Center of Excellence (UPRM-DHS CRC), the Puerto Rico Strong Motion Program (PRSM), the Transportation Technology Transfer Center (T), and the Computer Aided Instruction and Research Laboratory (CAIREL).
+Various centers provide administrative support to research initiatives: the Civil Infrastructure Research Center (CIRC), the UPRM-DHS Coastal Resilience Center of Excellence (UPRM-DHS CRC), the Puerto Rico Strong Motion Program Puerto Rico Transportation (PRSM), the Technology Transfer Center (T2, also known as the Local Technical Assistance Program - LTAP) and the Water Resources and Environmental Research Institute.
 Graduate students are encouraged to participate in research experiences, both on-campus and off-campus.
 Students can also participate in summer internship programs in prestigious universities and research centers in the continental US.